confluentinc/cp-ansible/VARIABLES.md

 ### kafka_broker_rest_proxy_enabled

 Boolean to enable the embedded rest proxy within Kafka.
-NOTE- Embedded Rest Proxy must be enabled if RBAC is enabled
+NOTE- Embedded Rest Proxy must be enabled if RBAC is enabled and Confluent Server must be enabled

-Default:  true
+Default:  "{{confluent_server_enabled}}"

 ***